-This course is designed to help students learn the skills needed to create an ePortfolio using the California Community College-sponsored ePortfolio tool.
+Develops the skills needed to create an ePortfolio using the California Community College-sponsored ePortfolio tool.
 Students will learn how ePortfolio can be used throughout their college and professional careers.
 They will also learn how to create sections; create subsections; and add attachments such as files, videos, and pictures for their portfolios.
 At the end of this course, students will have created their ePortfolio and have the skills needed to enhance it as they progress through their college and professional careers.
 Designed for career students at all levels.